Kendall Jenner Dropped The Biggest Hint About Kylie's Love Life & We Almost Missed It

 This is not a confirmation of any relationship between Kendall's sister Kylie and the man in the pool.
 Far from it.
 There are several options here.
 First, that might not even be Travis Scott in the pool.
 Second, if it is Scott, that doesn't really mean anything given that Kylie's not even in the picture.
 It could have even been a mistake.
 Like when Instagram suggests you tag that picture of a cheeseburger as your BFF.

-All in all, a harmless photo with a wink to her followers and some fuel for the rumor mill.
+All in all, a harmless photo with a wink to her followers and some fuel for the rumour mill.
 And over 2.5 million likes.
 So far.

 Read These Stories Next: